KaterinaLupacheva/ramonak.io/content/posts/2020-11-08--React-button-group.md

 ---
-title: "React: How to create a custom button group component in 5 minutes"
+title: "React: How to create a custom Button Group component in 5 minutes"
 date: "2020-11-08"
 template: "post"
 draft: false